 The service follows an order found in our worship book called the Book of Common Prayer, two-thirds of which is scriptural.
 Every worship service includes the reading of Holy Scripture from the Old and New Testaments.
 Many of our prayers and hymns are filled with scripture.
 The Book of Common Prayer includes a variety of ancient and modern prayers and worship services for occasions when the whole community gathers and for individual use.

 The Book of Common Prayer allows everyone to participate, reminding us that each person is an important part of the worship experience, whether the service is a celebration or a solemn occasion.

 In our worship service, we celebrate God with us through water, bread and wine.
 Our Lord Jesus Christ tells us through water we are united with God.
 We call this Baptism.
-The Episcopal Church believes through baptism in any Christian denomination, we become brothers and sisters in God’s family.
+The Episcopal Church believes that through baptism in any Christian denomination we become brothers and sisters in God’s family.

 Any baptized person is welcome and encouraged to share in his meal when visiting an Episcopal Church.

 Does the Episcopal Church use creeds in worship services?
 In the Episcopal Church, we say both the Apostles’ Creed and the Nicene Creed in our worship.
 Because we are a community of faith, we openly declare our beliefs and in this way unite ourselves to Christians in the past, present and future.

 The Apostles’ Creed dates from the early years of the Christian Church and was used as a statement of faith at Baptism.
 The Apostles’ Creed is included in the services of daily Morning and daily Evening Prayer that may be used both at church and in private devotions.
 It is found in the Book of Common Prayer.